Residential Contract and Policies

 If you are in violation of the campus alcohol policy, you may be subject to a fine in addition to major college discipline ranging from probation to suspension from school.
 There are consequences for public intoxication so make responsible decisions with regard to alcohol.
 For more information, please consult the Student Code of Conduct and College Policies Handbook.

-Saint Michael’s College is a tobacco free institution and smoking is not allowed in any area on campus.
-Please see the Tobacco Free Campus Policy.
+SMOKING POLICY – Saint Michael’s College is a tobacco free institution and smoking is not allowed in any area on campus.
+Please refer to the Student Code of Conduct and College Policies for further information regarding the Tobacco Free Campus Policy.